ds5110/ohdsi-fall24/docs/EDA.md

     IMAGE1: histogram of n for each type of stroke, with data point inserted for each n

-### Each of the different diagnosis groups will then be divided by In-patient, Emergency room, or Combination first visit
+**Each of the different diagnosis groups will then be divided by In-patient, Emergency room, or Combination first visit:**

 <img src="img/Inpatient_ids.png" width=300>
 <br>